-Credit loss allowance recognised on expected credit losses is determined on the basis of subjective criteria and management is required to apply significant judgement when calculating individual and collective expected credit loss allowances especially when considering the current uncertain economic environment.
+ECL allowance is determined on the basis of subjective criteria and management is required to apply significant judgement when calculating individual and collective ECL allowances especially when considering the current uncertain economic environment.

-The first step in the expected credit loss calculation is to identify whether there was significant increase in credit risk.
-The selected indicators will determine whether a 12-month or a lifetime expected credit loss is calculated.
+The first step in the ECL calculation is to identify whether there was significant increase in credit risk.
+The selected indicators will determine whether a 12-month or a lifetime ECL is calculated.

-In the calculation of individual expected credit loss, the most significant uncertainty is involved in the estimation of expected future cash flows, and in probability weighting of cash-flow scenarios, where cash flows include recoveries both from collections of contractual cash flows and from collaterals.
+In the calculation of individual ECL, the most significant uncertainty is involved in the estimation of expected future cash flows, and in probability weighting of cash-flow scenarios, where cash flows include recoveries both from collections of contractual cash flows and from collaterals.

-The Company applies impairment models to calculate collective credit loss allowances.
-These models quantify the probability of default, exposure at default and the loss given default as the primary parameters in the estimation of the recoverable amount, taking into account forward looking information - in line with the requirements of IFRS 9 Financial instruments.
+The Company applies impairment models to calculate collective ECL.
+These models quantify the probability of default, exposure at default and the loss given default as the primary parameters in the estimation of the recoverable amount, taking into account forward looking information - in line with the requirements of IFRS 9 Financial instruments standard.